Jochebed: In Rabbinic literature

-Some rabbinic literature attempts to resolve the textual discrepancy in which the Torah lists 34 children of Leah born in Mesopotamia, stating that two were dead, and then immediately states that there were 33 in total, by arguing that the figure referred only to the surviving children, and that Jochebed was the 33rd; however, since the Book of Numbers describes Jochebed's birth as occurring in Egypt, this necessitated the further rabbinic argument that Jochebed was born exactly on the border of Egypt, in the gateway of the city.
+Some rabbinic literature attempts to resolve the textual discrepancy in which the Torah lists 34 children of Leah born in Mesopotamia, stating that two were dead, and then immediately states that there were 33 in total in Genesis 46:15, by arguing that the figure referred only to the surviving children, and that Jochebed was the 33rd, such as Genesis Rabbah 94:8 and Exodus Rabbah 1:23.
+However, since the Book of Numbers describes Jochebed's birth as occurring in Egypt, this necessitated the further rabbinic argument that Jochebed was born exactly on the border of Egypt, in the 'gateway of the city' in Genesis Rabbah 94:8 and Exodus Rabbah 1:23.
 Biblical scholars have instead simply proposed that the discrepancy in the enumeration of Leah's children is due to the list not originally having included Dinah, who was added by a later editor to introduce consistency with the story of the Rape of Dinah.

-According to traditional rabbinic biblical chronology, Moses was 80 years old when the Exodus occurred, the Israelites had been in Egypt for 210 years in total, and thus in combination with the rabbinical claim that Jochebed was born on the border of Egypt, as her parents had entered it, this would require Jochebed to have been 130 years old when she gave birth to Moses; Rabbinical literature regards this to have been alluded to be the biblical description of the dedication of the Israelite altar, at which 130 shekel weight of silver was offered.
+According to traditional rabbinic biblical chronology, Moses was 80 years old when the Exodus occurred, the Israelites had been in Egypt for 210 years in total, and thus in combination with the rabbinical claim that Jochebed was born on the border of Egypt, as her parents had entered it, this would require Jochebed to have been 130 years old when she gave birth to Moses; Rabbinical literature regards this to have been alluded to be the biblical description of the dedication of the Israelite altar, at which 130 shekel weight of silver was offered according to Exodus Rabbah 1:23 and Numbers Rabbah 13:19.

-According to Josephus Flavius, the birth of Moses was an extraordinary event because Jochebed was spared the pain of childbearing due to both her and Amram's piety.
-The Haggadah extends this miraculous nature to Moses' conception by marking as 130 the age of Jochebed at conception.
-Several rabbinic commentaries attest to this, commenting that maidenhood was restored to Jochebed at the time of her marriage to Amram.
-The restoration of maidenhood also included the resumption of her fertility.
+According to Josephus, the birth of Moses was an extraordinary event because Jochebed was spared the pain of childbirth due to the piety of both her and Amram.
+The Haggadah extends this miraculous nature to Moses' conception by noting that Jochebed was 130 years old at the time.
+Several rabbinic commentaries attest to this, noting that Jochebed was restored to youth at the time of her marriage to Amram.
+The restoration of youth also included the resumption of her fertility.